 The ability to create products that combine two different actives within one product has real potential to appeal to older consumers, as it could reduce the number of individual doses that have to be taken at one time.
 The elderly especially tend to be more heavily medicated, so reducing the dose burden can increase the likelihood of compliance.
 There are several ways in which this might be achieved without mixing the two in the fill.
 One active might be included within the shell, and the other in the fill.
 Another possibility, if one of the actives is low dose, is to include that second, low dose, active in a coating applied to the outside of a softgel filled with the other active.

 Chewable products are particularly appropriate for nutritional supplements, especially for the age groups and consumers who might have difficulty swallowing standard oral doses.
 As well as dispersible tablets and jellies, chewable softgels are also available.
 Catalent’s EasyBurst chewables are designed and produced with a thinner gelatin shell than traditional softgels, so that upon chewing, the shell breaks and the product is then dispersed in the mouth, and the softgel does not need to be swallowed whole.
-This does raise the issue of taste-masking, as it is important to ensure that any product that is designed to be retained within the mouth any longer than momentarily remains palatable throughout.
-But if this can be achieved then appealing products that may command a price premium are possible.
+This raises the issue of taste-masking, as it is important to ensure that any product that is designed to be retained within the mouth any longer than momentarily remains palatable throughout.
+If this can be achieved then appealing products may command a price premium.

 Choosing the Right Formulation